Skip to content

 Quickstart

-This quickstart gets you streaming live Solana data in a few minutes using the ORE demo — a real, deployed Hyperstack stack for the ORE mining program.
-It’s the fastest way to see Hyperstack in action.
+This quickstart gets you streaming live Solana data in a few minutes using the ORE demo — a real, deployed Arete stack for the ORE mining program.
+It’s the fastest way to see Arete in action.

 Choose how you want to run the CLI: